 - how to make good eye contact, and what to avoid doing on video so that you don’t repel your viewer

-- and the importance of having a warm genuine smile.
+- the importance of having a warm genuine smile

-If you have a deep question or you what me to cover a topic for you let me know.
+If you have a question or topic that you want me to cover please let me know.